How to Give Age 2 Progress Check Feedback to Parents & Carers

 Specific Areas of Learning and Development

-The form then looks into specific areas of learning and development, including literacy (with a score system in place for 'reading' and 'writing', and mathematics (with a score system, in place for 'numbers' and 'shape, space and measure').
+The form then looks into specific areas of learning and development, including literacy (with a scoring system in place for 'reading' and 'writing', and mathematics (with a scoring system, in place for 'numbers' and 'shape, space and measure').

-It then looks at interesting, unique areas that are open to interpretation and analysis of one's character: understanding the world (with a score system in place for 'people and communities', 'the world' and 'technology') and expressive arts and design (with a score system in place for 'exploring and using media and materials' and 'being imaginative'); both designed to look beyond the regimented and normal trends of a child's progress.
+It then looks at interesting, unique areas that are open to interpretation and analysis of one's character: understanding the world (with a scoring system in place for 'people and communities, 'the world' and 'technology') and expressive arts and design (with a scoring system in place for 'exploring and using media and materials and 'being imaginative'); both designed to look beyond the regimented and normal trends of a child's progress.